rootwork/salsa-clave/README.md

 mobile users.

-* Improve the "in honor of" and "in memory of" sections with true headers, and optionally making them collapsible.
+* Improve the "in honor of" and "in memory of" sections with true headers, and optionally make them collapsible.

 * Place the terms of service agreement at the end of the form, out of the way.